chryswoods/siremol.org/chryswoods.com/intermediate_python/testing.md

 * Promotes trust that code, and so research, is correct.
 * Mirrors your documentation.
 Documentation provides the promise of what the code will do.
 Tests provide the proof.

+One of the problems with testing is that you want to test if an action will be correct, without necessarily performing the action.
+For example, you may want to test that your script will correctly identify which files to remove, without actually removing those files.
+Or, you may want to test that your script will correctly form the command line to run an external program, without actually running that program.
+Mocking is the process of testing without acting.
+If you want to learn more about mocking, see [this post](https://app.outreach.io/api/mailings/198503/click?org_id=489&sig=%2F2ARUNcbqqJtsgXApxirLU7bz4Y%3D%0A&url=http%3A%2F%2Fwww.toptal.com%2Fpython%2Fan-introduction-to-mocking-in-python).

 ***

 ## Exercise